About this Property

 Embassy Suite's pools and SPLASH PARK Not Included.
 Weekly and monthly discounts available. $300 security deposit held.

 Kingston Resort is a 145 acre community on the beach.
 The gated entrance provides 24/7 safety and security in this family friendly environment.
 The community has a number of walking and cycling trails around a series of modest lakes and ponds and the ocean.
 West Hyde Park is a subdivision within Kingston Resort.
-It provides a resort living with impressive landscaping, multiple swimming pools, and a winding sidewalks with a 10-15 min. walk to the beach.
+It provides a resort living with handsome landscaping, multiple swimming pools, and a winding sidewalks with a 10-15 min. walk to the beach.

 INCLUDES: